-Tires are important as they act as your car’s connection to the road.
+Tires are an important item as part of general vehicle maintenance as they act as your car’s connection to the road.
 It is important to have these checked every once in a while to see if they are still up to stuff.
 If these aren’t checked regularly as over time its performance will slowly deteriorate as it will slowly start to lose traction over time decreasing your car’s ability to brake and turn.
 This brings us to the question, When is the proper time to replace your tires?
-To help you out here is a quick checklist of things you should do in order to help you determine when its time to get a new set of tires.
+To help you out here is a quick checklist of things you should do in order to help you determine when it's time to get a new set of tires.

 Check your tire tread